NMACD Conservation Officers Leadership Training (COLT)

 Not Pictured: Jimbo Williams, Dee Wear and Jennie Bierner

-The training may be taken in an instructor-led class-room style, a Zoom session, or online.
-The requirements to take the online version are a browser, i.e., Edge (previously known as Internet Explorer, IE, or Google Chrome, a .pdf reader and MS Word.
+The training may be taken instructor-led classroom style, in a Zoom session, or online.
+The requirements to take the online version are a browser, i.e., Edge (previously known as Internet Explorer, IE) or Google Chrome, and a .pdf reader.

 ENVIROTHON